pkemp/arangodb-query-parser/README.md

 ?categories#=party // categories array does not include party (none)
 ```

-Filters are excluding by default (AND): you can create OR by adding exclamation mark in front of the field name:
+Filters are excluding by default (AND): you can create OR by adding pipe character in front of the field name:

 ```
-?price<1000&!price>1500      // price is less than 1000 or larger than 1500
+?price<1000&|price>1500      // price is less than 1000 or larger than 1500
 ```

 #### Fields